NicholasAffonso/NicholasAffonso/README.md

 ## нєℓℓσ

-I Living in Rio de Janeiro Brasil 🌎, involved with philanthropic projects to bring technology education to the people
+Living in Rio de Janeiro Brasil 🌎, involved with philanthropic projects to bring technology education to the people

 Also like to work with electronics in automation projects, fix things and develop things for web